 - When the onions are a deep caramel brown, add the chicken and biryani spice mix, yogurt, rehydrated apricot (if using) and green chillies.

 - Once the chicken is cooked, turn off the heat and start to assemble the biryani.
-Or you can make this masala ahead of time and refrigerate until ready to assemble.
-The masala will keep for a few days in the fridge.
+(Or you can make the chicken masala ahead of time and refrigerate until ready to assemble.
+The masala will keep for a few days in the fridge).

 - Place the pan with the rice in the oven, with the lid off.
 Heat rice till the water has been almost absorbed and rice is half cooked (about 5 mins).
-You will know the rice is half cooked by pinching a grain of rice between your fingers.
+You will know the rice is half cooked by trying to pinch a grain of rice between your fingers.
 If it splits into two pieces, it is ready for the next step.
 If by this point there is still a lot of water left your pan, you can carefully scoop out some of the water so the rice doesn't get too mushy.
 You want there to be very little – about 1-2 cups – of water left in the bottom of the pan before you move to the next step.

 - Carefully, remove the rice pan from the oven and scoop out half the rice in a separate bowl and set aside.

-- Layer the chicken curry mixture over the rice in the pan, add the raisins in a layer, including the milk/water they were soaked in.
+- Back to the rice, layer the chicken masala mixture over the rice left in the pan, add the raisins in a thin layer, including the milk/water they were soaked in.

 - Add the reserved rice on top in another layer.

-- Sprinkle the saffron water/milk, and rice topping ingredients over top (whole cumin seeds and ground black pepper).
+- Sprinkle the saffron water/milk, and remaining rice topping ingredients over top (whole cumin seeds and ground black pepper).

 - Cover and bake in the oven for 20-25 mins.

 - You will know the biryani is done when you remove the cover and a big plume of steam escapes.
 The steamier, the better.
 The rice will be fully cooked and have absorbed all the biryani flavour.
 Toss the biryani gently to fluff the rice and mix the flavours some more.
 Serve immediately.